vaginessa/ownsec/README.md

 Leave comments in the issues for suggestions on changes FE remove, add apps, change/add/remove categories or whatever - (id love to read some - im not a pentester, just a linux lover with interst in itsec and curious in general :) )

+If youre the owner of one of the repos the install scripts are for, feel free to cp the scripts - would be way too much for me alone to fork, make pull requests and maintain two scripts for each repo while expanding this repo.

 ### Panel Screenshot ...
 ![menu](http://i.imgur.com/hUs1wM1.png)